Category Archives: Special Feature

 As you probably know, LLLT / Low Level laser Therapy can be used on horses, dogs and cats.
 What about big cats and grizzly bears?

-Available only to THOR Customers and/or people who have attended a THOR training course in the last 3 years.
+The Treatment Protocol Library is available only to THOR Customers and/or people who have attended a THOR training course in the last 3 years.
 All treatments are based on our four step method which includes treatment of the injury, trigger points, lymphatics and nerve roots.

 Take a look to see how it works and let us know what you think.